ivy-lang/ivy-bitcoin/docs/_book/language/Syntax.md

 Each contract has one or more _clauses_.
 To unlock the contract, you need to invoke one of its clauses, pass it one or more *clause arguments*—in this case, a signature—and satisfy each of its conditions.
 In this case, the only condition enforced by the *spend* clause is that *sig* must be a valid signature on the transaction by the private key corresponding to the prespecified *publicKey*.

-Finally, each clause needs to unlock the value.
+Finally, each clause needs to unlock the value